2 Days in Paris: The Perfect Itinerary

 Cost of a Weekend in Paris

-If you are following this itinerary closely, the cost of all the attractions mentioned here will be about €115 per person (US $128), assuming you opt for the Louvre tour and a visit to the summit of the Eiffel Tower.
+If you’re following this itinerary closely, the cost of all the attractions mentioned will come to around €120 per person (approx. US $138), assuming you choose the Louvre tour and a visit to the summit of the Eiffel Tower.

-Overall, you should expect to spend a minimum of €515 per person.
-You can reduce costs by choosing more affordable attractions, dining, and accommodation options, or increase them if you prefer high-end dining and hotels.
+Overall, you should expect to spend a minimum of €600 per person, assuming a stay in a budget hotel for two nights.
+You can reduce costs by selecting more affordable attractions, dining, and accommodation, or increase your budget if you prefer luxury hotels and fine dining.

 When is the Best Time to Go to Paris